 Returning to writing in 2012, he garnered over a million reads posting serial novels on Wattpad.
-This led to him joining the Wattpad Stars program and the publication of both his novel, Mr. 8, and the novella, The Garrison Project.
-His short stories have been published in the anthology Coppice & Brake as well as the best-selling anthology The Monsters We Forgot: Volume 1, and The Other Stories Podcast has featured several of his stories.
+This led to the publication of both his novel, Mr. 8, and the novella, The Garrison Project.
+His short stories have been published in Seize the Press, Lamplight Magazine, several anthologies, and The Other Stories Podcast.

 An avid reader will eventually turn their thoughts toward writing.
 I can trace the impulse to write back to the age of six, but these early attempts were always quick and fleeting, soon replaced with some other dream or childhood ambition.
 It wasn't until I was sixteen that I began to think of it seriously.
 For the next decade and a half, I wrote numerous short stories as well as a few unfinished novels.
 But as I grew into adulthood, the need to pay the bills turned this passion into a hobby as I pursued a career in computer programming.